DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions.md

 This job runs on a GitHub-hosted virtual machine with the latest Windows version. `test` is the [job ID](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_id) that must be unique to the `jobs` object.

-## Step 3 - Add a Step That Fetches The Repository
+## Step 3 - Add a Step that Fetches the Repository

 Add a [step](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps) that uses the [checkout](https://github.com/actions/checkout) action to fetch your repository content.